jishnurajendran/Numerical-analysis/README.md

 $$ y_{n+1} = y_{n} + h f(t_{n} , y_{n}) $$

-<a id="org75020aa"></a>
+<a id="orgb51f88e"></a>

 ## Newton–Cotes Method

 Newton–Cotes formulae, also called the Newton–Cotes quadrature rules or simply Newton–Cotes rules, are a group of formulae for numerical integration (also called quadrature) based on evaluating the integrand at equally spaced points.
 They are named after Isaac Newton and Roger Cotes.

-<a id="orgcf8f14e"></a>
+<a id="org2f8adfb"></a>

 ## Predictor–Corrector Method

 Predictor–Corrector methods belong to a class of algorithms designed to integrate ordinary differential equations – to find an unknown function that satisfies a given differential equation.
 All such algorithms proceed in two steps:

-1. The initial, &ldquo;prediction&rdquo; step, starts from a function fitted to the function-values and derivative-values at a preceding set of points to extrapolate (&ldquo;anticipate&rdquo;) this function&rsquo;s value at a subsequent, new point.
+1. The initial, *&ldquo;prediction&rdquo;* step, starts from a function fitted to the function-values and derivative-values at a preceding set of points to extrapolate (&ldquo;anticipate&rdquo;) this function&rsquo;s value at a subsequent, new point.
-2. The next, &ldquo;corrector&rdquo; step refines the initial approximation by using the predicted value of the function and another method to interpolate that unknown function&rsquo;s value at the same subsequent point.
+2. The next, *&ldquo;corrector&rdquo;* step refines the initial approximation by using the predicted value of the function and another method to interpolate that unknown function&rsquo;s value at the same subsequent point.

-<a id="orgf561a2c"></a>
+<a id="org4dbe660"></a>

 ## Trapizoidal method